finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

-            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns (optional) var compositeMethod = compositeMethod_example;  // string | The method used to calculate the Portfolio performance:              Equal/Asset. (optional) var period = period_example;  // string | the type of the returns used to calculate the aggregation result. (optional) var outputFrequency = outputFrequency_example;  // string | The type of calculated output. (optional) var metrics = new List<string>(); // List<string> | The period time to calculate the aggregate return. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
+            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns (optional) var compositeMethod = compositeMethod_example;  // string | The method used to calculate the Portfolio performance:              Equal/Asset. (optional) var period = period_example;  // string | The type of the returns used to calculate the aggregation result: Daily/Monthly. (optional) var outputFrequency = outputFrequency_example;  // string | The type of calculated output: Daily/Monthly/Yearly. (optional) var metrics = new List<string>(); // List<string> | The period time to calculate the aggregate return. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional)